Simple Complex Tori of Algebraic Dimension 0: Poor tori

 \begin{Definition}[See \cite{BZ20}] We say that a compact connected complex manifold $Y$ of positive dimension is {\sl poor} if it enjoys the following properties. \begin{itemize} \item The algebraic dimension $a(Y)$ of $Y$ is $0$. \item $Y$ does not contain analytic subspaces of codimension 1. \item $Y$ contains no rational curve, i.e., the image of a non-constant holomorphic map $\BP^1\to Y.$ (In other words, every holomorphic map $\BP^1 \to Y$ is constant.) \end{itemize} \end{Definition}

 Let $Y$ be a poor manifold.
 Obviously, $\dim(Y)\ge 2.$ For a surface, {\it poor} means the absence of any curve $ C\subset Y.$ Explicit examples of $K3$ surfaces having this property may be found in \cite{ McM} and in \cite[Proposition 3.6, Chapter VIII]{BHPV}).
 Explicit examples of complex 2-dimensional tori $Y$ with $a(Y)=0$ are given in \cite[ Example 7.4] {BL}.
-It is proven in \cite[Theorem 1.2]{CDV} that if a compact K\"{a}hler 3-dimensional manifold has no nontrivial subvariety then it is a complex torus.
+It is proven in \cite[Theorem 1.2]{CDV} that if a compact K\"{a}hler 3-dimensional manifold has no closed subvarieties of dimension 1 or 2 then it is a complex torus.

 On the other hand, a complex torus $T$ with $\dim(T)\ge 2 $ and $a(T)=0$ is a { poor} K\"{a}hler manifold.
 Indeed, a complex torus $T$ is a K\"{a}hler manifold that does not contain rational curves.
 If $a(T)=0, $ then $T$ contains no analytic subsets of codimension 1 \cite[Corollary 6.4, Chapter 2]{BL}.
 Thus a complex torus $T$ is poor if and only if $a(T)=0.$